Lab41/Magnolia/src/iterate/README.md

 Here, the two test groups have different names, but in general they could've been named the same for a single test group.
+The first node in the graph represents the filter on the salience category (alluded to by the matching green coloring).
+The next node filters the class category and the edge connecting the first and second node indicates all the categories from the first filter should propagate to the second node (there is only one category that passes the first node's filter, thus, one can only ever pass 100% of this category to the next node).
+The next two edges specify that 20% of the non-`children_playing` noise class categories be reserved for the out-of-sample test group while the other 80% of the categories will be sent through another filter.
+This last filter passes all categories (data file names in this case) through to the training, validation, and in-sample test groups via an 80/10/10 split.

-#### How to determine the split?
+#### How the split is determined

 The split at each directory level is calculated by considering the total number of data files in all it's sub-directories.
 Thus, the proportion specified along each edge is only approximately followed as categories are discrete.
-A print out of the specified and actual tree structures are given after the partitioning is finished.
+Print outs of the specified and actual tree structures are given after the partitioning is finished.

 #### Partition graph JSON structure